Event-Driven Video Generation: Appendix

 \subsubsection{Ordering and termination regularization}

 Beyond coupling events and state updates, we add a lightweight regularizer to enforce \emph{causal ordering}: \emph{initiation precedes motion} and \emph{termination precedes rest}.
-This directly targets failure cases where motion begins before contact or continues after the interaction has ended.
+This is aimed at the two boundary errors we see most often: motion that starts before contact and motion that continues after the interaction has ended.

-\paragraph{Initiation-before-update.} Let \(\hat{a}_t \in [0,1]^N\) be the predicted event activity (Eq.~\eqref{eq:event_activity}) and \(\mathrm{Tok}(\widehat{\tau}_t)\) be the patchified update prediction.
+\paragraph{Initiation-before-update.} Let \(\hat{a}_t \in {[0,1]}^N\) be the predicted event activity (Eq.~\eqref{eq:event_activity}) and \(\mathrm{Tok}(\widehat{\tau}_t)\) be the patchified update prediction.
 We discourage nontrivial updates in tokens whose activity is below a small initiation threshold \(\tau_{\mathrm{on}}\):

 where \(\mathbb{I}[\cdot]\) is an indicator applied token-wise.
 This is a ``harder'' version of \(\mathcal{L}_{\mathrm{real}}\) that explicitly enforces a causal onset.

 \paragraph{Termination-before-rest.} Similarly, we penalize residual update energy after an event is predicted to be over.
 Using a termination threshold \(\tau_{\mathrm{off}}\), we define